 At Jamie’s, the safety of our passengers and crew is our highest priority.
-We have been operating since 1982, making us one of the longest running whale watching and adventure tour companies on the West Coast of Vancouver Island.
+We have been operating since 1982, making us the longest continuously running whale watching and adventure tour companies on the West Coast of Vancouver Island.
 As part of our ongoing commitment to safety we have an extensive training and vessel maintenance schedule in place and have made significant investments in ensuring we have safety and life saving equipment on our vessels that not only meet, but exceed Transport Canada standards.

 - Our vessels are equipped with an extensive list of life saving equipment including fire extinguishers, engine room fire suppression systems, first aid kits, flares, life rings, life rafts and reboarding devices.

 - In addition to the Transport Canada required lifejackets that have always been onboard our vessels, we have invested in manually inflatable Personal Floatation Devices (PFDs) to be worn by passengers when on outer decks.